mimvoid/hellwal/README.md

 hellwal --theme ./themes/gruvbox.hellwal
 ```

-I recommend putting all themes in the `~/.config/hellwal/themes folder`, because from there
+I recommend putting all themes in the default theme folder `~/.config/hellwal/themes`.
-you can just provide the theme name, and it will pick it up automatically, without specifying
+This way, you can provide the theme name without specifying the path, and hellwal will pick it
-path.
-Of course if you want, you can also set a different theme-folder path.
+up automatically.
+Of course if you want, you can also set a different theme folder.
 For example:

 ```sh
 hellwal -t gruvbox.hellwal --theme-folder ~/dotfiles/configs/hellwal/themes